Zalaegerszegi TE

-Zalaegerszegi Torna Egylet Football Club ([ˈzɒlɒɛɡɛrsɛɡi ˈtornɒ ˈɛɟlɛt]), commonly known as Zalaegerszegi TE, Zalaegerszeg or ZTE, is a football club from the city of Zalaegerszeg in Hungary.
-Zalaegerszeg has won one Hungarian League title in 2002.
+Zalaegerszegi Torna Egylet Football Club ([ˈzɒlɒɛɡɛrsɛɡi ˈtornɒ ˈɛɟlɛt]), commonly known as Zalaegerszegi TE, Zalaegerszeg or ZTE, is a Hungarian professional football club based in Zalaegerszeg.
+Zalaegerszeg has won one Hungarian League title in 2002 and one Magyar Kupa title in 2023.

 History

 ZTE traces its roots back to 1912, at the time of the Austro-Hungarian Empire.
 Its first match was a 4–2 defeat to a team from Vasvár.
 The team was first composed of members of a literary and debating society.
 ZTE flourished under coach József Vadász, but World War I halted its progress.
 In 1920, Zalaegerszegi TE, or "Gymanistics Club of Zalaegerszeg," was born.
 They were defeated in their debut match, losing 2–1 to AK Szombathely on August 21, 1920, but were motivated by a crowd of over 2,000 fans.

 ZTE's league history began in 1924, when they joined the Hungarian second division.
 The club won the title a decade later and entered the top flight in 1934.
 However, the start of World War II under the regime of Admiral Miklós Horthy saw ZTE's field and equipment confiscated.
 After the war, in 1957, ZTE merged with two other local teams, signalling the rebirth of the club.